paragones/AnimatorCodeChallenge/README.md

-# DojoCodeChallenge
+# AnimatorCodeChallenge
-An Android Source Code for the Dojo Madness Code Challenge
+An Android Source Code for an Animator Code Challenge

 -- Code Design and Architectural Solution